 How to select the best lavender variety for growing in pots

-Finding the right lavender plant for your pots is not an easy task.
+Finding the right lavender plant for your pots is not an easy task but can be made so with the necessary knowledge.

-Dwarf cultivars have been known to do well in pots so if you want to enjoy the beauty of lavender, be sure to go for dwarf varieties/ cultivars.
+For instance, dwarf cultivars have been known to do well in pots.
+So if you want to have any kind of success growing lavender especially in pots, be sure to go for dwarf varieties/ cultivars.

 After you’ve selected the ideal lavender variety, let’s find how to plant them: